solana-labs/solana-payments-app/apps/backend-serverless/README.md

 4. populate the .env with your values
 5. from solana-payments-app/apps/serverless-backed from 'serverless deploy'

+### Database setup

+Make sure mysql is installed.

+Create a root user and database, update the DATABASE_URL in your .env.development file.
+Update the sample data in prisma/data.ts if needed.

+Now, to develop and interface with a local test database, run

+serverless offline --stage dev

+Make sure the endpoints.ts file in the merchant-ui points to this endpoint

+To deploy and interface with the production database, run

+serverless deploy --stage prod

 ## Where to Find Stuff

 -   The endpoints are all defined in serverless.yml and the handlers are in serverless-backed/src/handlers/